-2.18.7 In case, AMS has not been rolled out, the reasons therefor may be indicated along with the time lines by which it would be rolled out.
-Not applicable.
-2.19 Details of Evaluation studies conducted by State/UT and summary of its findings.
-During the year 2014-15, Tripura University has conducted for Evaluation studies for the programme.
-Thereafter, no one has been engaged for Evaluation studies during this year.
+- 2.18.7 In case, AMS has not been rolled out, the reasons therefor may be indicated along with the time lines by which it would be rolled out.
+Not applicable. - 2.19 Details of Evaluation studies conducted by State/UT and summary of its findings.
+Evaluation studies could not conducted by the State.

-2.20 Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best / innovative practices.
+2.20 Case Studies / Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best / innovative practices.